KMFeye/BACON/README.md

 # Key Features

- - Automated Setup: A single setup.sh script installs all dependencies and downloads required databases.
+ - Automated Setup: A single setup.sh script installs all dependencies and downloads required databases
  - User-Friendly: Interactive prompts for key parameters like genome size and coverage
  - High-Performance: Optimized for parallel execution on multi-core scientific workstations
- - Comprehensive Annotation: Integrates a suite of best-in-class tools for a deep biological understanding of the sample or sample.
+ - Comprehensive Annotation: Integrates a suite of best-in-class tools for a deep biological understanding of the sample or sample
  - Can process 1 to 100 samples without modifications to the pipeline
  - If applicable, pangenomics and GWAS analyses are performed
  - Reproducibility: All software dependencies are explicitly managed by Nextflow and
-   Conda, guaranteeing a consistent environment.
+   Conda, guaranteeing a consistent environment

+# Getting Started: The Download

 # Downloading and Installing C3PacBio with Dependencies

 The program titled shell.sh in the list of files at the top of this page does the following tasks:

  1. Installs Nextflow
-    	Why: Well, how else should it run? :)
+    	Why: Well, how else should it run?
  3. Installs and Updates Javascript
      Why: Nextflow needs this
  5. Installs Conda